JordiCarreraVentura/assignment/README.md

 1. **Hypothesis #1**
    1. was refuted generally speaking: on the held-out dataset, the model using input pre-processing had virtually the same performance as the baseline model across all settings;
-   1. more interestingly, it was not just refuted but actually contradicted during the cross-validation training stage, as shown in TABLE_FEXT.
+   1. more interestingly, it was not just refuted but actually contradicted during the cross-validation training stage, as shown in **Table _Feature extraction_**.
 More specifically,
        1. removing entities caused a drop in performance across all settings (expected, as some entities are likely to be informative, yet still sub-optimal, since we would like the model to learn general expressions as predictors in order to avoid overfitting to particular news stories);
        1. removing stopwords caused the second largest drop in performance (also a troubling sign, as it suggests the model might be assigning weights to class-independent features and, again, overfitting to potential bias towards statistically anomalous distributions of function words, e.g. in a story about somebody spying _for_ somebody else, the preposition _for_ may actually occur more often than chance and that could be causing the model to give it a weight.
 We observed this phenomenon with high-frequency noise in one of the clusters, involving page ads and spam stories about e.g. Turbo tax despite the fact that the story was about a cruiser's situation during the beginning of the Covid-19 pandemic);
        1. removing non-linguistic expressions had a mixed effect (showing that numerals were probably not being used as features by the model anyway).